reloadman/DivinusX/doc/config.md

 - **regX_pad**: Padding in pixels around the text when `regX_bgopal > 0` (default: `6`).

 Notes:
-- If you only set `regX_text` (and omit styling fields), Divinus uses built-in defaults for **color/position/font/outline** so the OSD stays readable on bright backgrounds.
+- If you only set `regX_text` (and omit styling fields), DivinusX uses built-in defaults for **color/position/font/outline** so the OSD stays readable on bright backgrounds.

 ## JPEG section